J.J. Watt Injury Update: How Is He Doing After Raising Millions With His Hurricane Harvey Foundation?

 Texas grocer H-E-B, Anadarko, the Ellen show, Amy Adams Strunk, Arnold Schwarzenegger, Houston Rockets point guard Chris Paul, and Jimmy Fallon also made sizable donations to the foundation.

 To see more of J.J.
-Watt and the Houston Texans, don’t miss tonight’s episode of Thursday Night Football, which starts at 8:20 p.m. on the NFL Network.
+Watt and the Houston Texans, don’t miss tonight’s presentation of Thursday Night Football, which starts at 8:20 p.m. on the NFL Network.

 [Featured Image by Brett Coomer – Pool/Getty Images]